eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/if.md

 ## Usage

-The general form of the `if` statement is
+The general form of the `if` statement is:

 <!-- check:none -->
 <!-- try: -->